 Q&A (Auto-generated by AI)

-What role does the Senate play in nominations?
+What role does the DOJ play in U.S. attorney appointments?